money-on-chain/OMoC-Node/PRICE_HANDLING.md

 # Price handling

 Prices from exchanges are sometimes cached.
 On the other hand it is not a good strategy to report old prices.
-At the same time we should be able to validate prices from some recent past.
+Our system also needs to be able to validate prices from some recent past.

-We implemented this:
+Keeping all this in mind we implemented what's explained below.

 ## Price retrieval

 When a price is received it is inserted in our price queue.
-The reception time is record unless the price-information includes a timestamp from when it was originated.
-In the first case, if we receive an "age" header it is used to adjust the price timestamp.
+If the price-information includes a timestamp from when it was originated, it is recorded.
+Otherwise we record the reception time as the price timestamp.
+If we receive an "age" header, system uses it to adjust the price timestamp.
-As we don't want to populate queue with old prices, when the price have a timestamp older than `ORACLE_PRICE_RECEIVE_MAX_AGE` seconds it will not be saved as received but a Not-A-Price price with the current timestamp is record instead.
+As we don't want to populate queue with old prices, when the price has a timestamp older than `ORACLE_PRICE_RECEIVE_MAX_AGE` seconds it will not be saved as received.
+We will save a Not-A-Price price instead with the current timestamp.
 (We use a decimal NaN to signal the Not-A-Price value).

 ## Price publication and validation